goodform/goodformcode.com/index.md

 As a result we have begun working together to create [a set of module repositories](https://github.com/goodform) forked from prior to the license change.
 We will maintain changes to these modules under their original open source licenses, applying only free and open fixes and updates.

-We are committed to making these available under an open source license permanently, and welcome community involvement.
+We are committed to making these available under an open source license permanently and welcome community involvement.

 ## How can I help?